betfair-datascientists/betfair-datascientists.github.io/src/api/How_to_Automate_5.md

 print(iggy_df)
 ```

 Now that we have downloaded a whole month of Iggy ratings to simulate it is crazy easy to simulate.
-We do the same thing we did when simulating How to Automate II: copy and paste the original code, and set Flumine into simulation mode pointing it to the historic data instead of the Betfair API"
+We do the same thing we did when simulating How to Automate II: copy and paste the original code, and set Flumine into simulation mode pointing it to the historic data instead of the Betfair API.

 === "Changes made to the original How to Automate III code"